arp67/git-real/README.txt

 PuTTY README
 ============

+Comment: Modifying file to add see how GIT sees it.

 This is the README file for the PuTTY installer distribution.
 If you're reading this, you've probably just run our installer and installed PuTTY on your system.